justb4/hetzner-lb/README.md

 Each VM runs a [systemd service](ansible/templates/systemd.service.j2) such that all Docker Containers are started at reboot.

 TODO: use Terraform/OpenTofu for provisioning all resources (VMs, LB, networks etc)

+## Gotchas

+* when using Hetzner Private Network, VMs cannot connect outside subnets (need router VM or use Primary IP with Firewall)